 The AIA UK Chapter cordially invites you to the next in our ongoing series of building tours:

-2 CES Credits are available and admission is free of charge.
+1 CES credit is available and admission is free of charge.

-Places are very limited.
+Places are limited.
 Please RSVP online by clicking here.

 Winner of the 2015 RIBA Sterling Prize, the project “demonstrates the full range of the skills that architects can offer to society.
 It encompasses great contemporary design and clever reuse of existing buildings as well as superb integration of artwork, landscaping and engineering.
 It is a genuine collaborative project.”